Don's "Whom We Might Be" Story

 ( see note 8b? )

-and destroyed more than 50% of the Earths fauna and flora both on land & in the oceans
+destroying >50% of the Earth's fauna & flora on land & in the oceans.

-had the asteroid hit just a few minutes before, it would have crashed into the Atlantic Ocean
+had the asteroid hit just a few minutes earlier, it would have crashed into the depths of the Atlantic Ocean

 ( vs. into the Yucatan )

-We wouldn't even exist at all, and those Dinosaurs might well be ruling the Earth today!
+We then wouldn't even exist at all as those Dinosaurs would still be ruling the Earth today!

-Moving on to an historical report, advising that ~117 billion of our ancestors have all departed from their lives…
+Moving on to a Historical Report, advising that ∼117 billion of our ancestors all departed from their lives…

 ![]() |